fciv-net/fciv-net/README.md

 Developers interested in Freeciv-web
 ------------------------------------

-If you want to contibute to Freeciv-web, see the [issues](https://github.com/fciv-net/fciv-net/issues) on GibHub and the [TODO file](doc/TODO) for some tasks you can work on.
-Pull requests on Github is welcome!
+If you want to contibute to Freeciv-web, see the [issues](https://github.com/fciv-net/fciv-net/issues) on GibHub for some tasks you can work on.
+Pull requests and suggestions/issues on Github are welcome!

 Contributors to Freeciv-web
 ---------------------------